 David had a deliberate focus on giving God all the glory and not taking any of it.
 He says in verse 46 that he will defeat Goliath so that all the earth will know that there is a God in Israel.

-Not to us Lord, but may we serve you to bring you Glory.
+May we serve you Lord, to bring you Glory.